-OVERVIEW: This funder primarily supports nonprofits in Arkansas but some grants go to the Dallas, Texas, area.
+OVERVIEW: The Roy & Christine Sturgis Charitable Trust primarily supports nonprofits in Arkansas but some grants go to the Dallas, Texas, area.
 Interest are arts, culture, humanities, education, health, and human services.

 FUNDING AREAS: Arts, culture, humanities, education, health, human services